PEM-Humboldt/biotablero-search-backend/README.md

    ```
    aerich upgrade
    ```
+1. Populate the database with initial data:

+    Follow the steps in the [Migration of Inserts](#migration-of-inserts) section to insert required data.

-1. Run the the development server
+7. Run the the development server

    `uvicorn app.main:app --reload`